Free TV Tickets For Build Show

 The show has found that they can leverage guests that are already in the building working on other projects or doing the rounds at other TV show yakkers, albeit of the TV show variety as the PR guys of the most notable guests would normally pass-in-an-instant at a web-only show.

-The audience is primarily sourced from AOL and Huffington Post employees who work in the building.
+The audience at this show is primarily sourced from AOL and Huffington Post employees who work in the building.
 Guests' fans/friends and paid audience members make up the rest of the audience.

 Build Show Notes